MicrosoftDocs/architecture-center/docs/guide/saas/case-studies/dynamics-365-journey-saas.md

 - Live-site incident leadership is a skill, and it's hard work&mdash;recognize it, train for it, learn to hire for it, and reward it.
 - The priority should be detection, isolation, and mitigation.
 Get the customer healthy again, and then worry about longer term improvements.

-**Learn and improve**: Someone&mdash;possibly Winston Churchill and possibly not&mdash;said, “never waste a good crisis.”
+**Learn and improve**: Someone once said, “Never waste a good crisis.”
 Every live-site incident is an opportunity to improve.
 After mitigation is completed, make sure that you ask how to detect similar issues faster, how to correct the underlying issue to fully cure it, how to minimize the impact of similar issues, whether other similar issues might exist elsewhere in the service, and how to prevent the entire class of issues.
 Prioritizing these corrective actions improves service quality and reduces the demand for future live-site incidents.
 Service quality must improve over time, otherwise as you grow, the impact of every issue also gets higher.

 **Shift left**: Issues that require the engagement of the live-site team are expensive.
 It takes time for issues to get to them, and the live-site team is a scarce resource that needs to be available for the most serious service health issues and management tasks.